 1. An event occurs at the ECS-ER that satisfies trigger conditions for ECS discovery notification, e.g. after new ECS registration.

 2. The ECS-ER sends a ECS discovery notification to the ECS.
-The notification includes the ECS configuration information of the Partner ECS(s) as requested in the subscription and may include information for roaming UEs to establish an LBO PDU session with the ECS as specified in 3GPP TS 23.548 [20].
+The notification includes the ECS profile of the Partner ECS(s) as requested in the subscription and may include information for roaming UEs to establish an LBO PDU session with the ECS as specified in 3GPP TS 23.548 [20].
 The ECS caches the information for further use.